Co-investigator with Paul Walde, Department Chair, Visual Arts, University of Victoria, and birds

-Methods in new media art and acoustic ecology inform Symbiophony.
-The research explores the potential for interspecies makings with free-living birds to produce symbiotic sonic and visual forms.
-The investigation asks: can explorations into interspecies relationality, combined with ethics of care, generate novel methods that expand on ecologically enhanced attention?
-Symbiophony investigates this question through two situated field stations—one in Vancouver and one in Victoria—that collects visual, sonic, gestural, and social data from local birds visiting the stations.
+Methods in new media art, acoustic ecology, and ornithology inform Symbiophony.
+The research explores the potential for interspecies making, with free-living birds, to produce symbiotic sonic and visual forms.
+The research asks: can explorations into interspecies relatings expand on ecologically enhanced art making?
+Symbiophony investigates this question through two situated field stations—one in Vancouver and one in Victoria—that collects visual, sonic, gestural, and social data from birds visiting the stations.
 The goal is to learn about their communities, cultures and communications, and find ways to reciprocally engage through cross-cultural forms, such as sound-making.

 - ECU Internal Research Fund, Emily Carr University of Art + Design;